 - Case II.
 The count is estimated to be the sum of the count of the bins with some data point whose x-coordinate is larger than x_q . - Case III.
-This is similar to the above case except that we check the y-coordinates and y_q. - Case IV.
+This is similar to the above case except that we check the y-coordinates and y_a. - Case IV.
 We simply return the count of the cell. - Case V.I.
 If the query point is not in the diagonal cell, we simply return the count of the cell. - Case V.II.
-If the query point is in the diagonal cell, we check the bins with some data point whose x-coordinate is larger than x_q as follows: (i) If the bin's largest y is smaller than y_q , we simply include the count of the bin. (ii) If the bin's smallest y is larger than y_q , we skip the bin. (iii) Otherwise, we evaluate the query with the bin.
-Evaluation is invoked because as (x_q, y_q) approaches the diagonal line, there are fewer data points in the bottom-right region, where the error introduced can be relatively large.
-Suppose Fig. 12(a) is a diagonal cell.
-The estimated count is 5 (from B_2) + 4 (from B_3) = 9.
+If the query point is in the diagonal cell, we check the bins with some data point whose x-coordinate is larger than x_q as follows: (i) If the bin's largest y is smaller than y_q, we simply include the count of the bin. (ii) If the bin's smallest y is larger than y_q, we skip the bin. (iii) Otherwise, we evaluate the query with the bin.
+Evaluation is invoked because as (x_q, y_q) approaches the diagonal line, there are fewer data points in the bottomright region, where the error introduced can be relatively large.
+Suppose Fig. 13(a) is a diagonal cell.
+The estimated count is 5 (from B2) + 4 (from B3) = 9.

-estimate_count_with_Qf is similar to estimate_count except that it considers a set of points C_q , which satisfy a filter q.
-In addition to checking the bins and data points with (x_q, y_q) , estimate_count_with_Qf includes the bins and points in estimation only if there are some nodes in C_q in their bottom-right region.
+estimate_count_with_Qf is similar to estimate_count except that it checks a set of points C_q , which satisfy a filter q.
+The bins are included only if they are included by estimate_count and some nodes in C_q are in the bottomright region of some nodes of the bins.

-7.3.3 Generation of Equivalent Query Points

-A query point (x_q, y_q) in general has many equivalent query points in the two dimensional space, since a column may be mapped to multiple positions (at the end of Section 6.1) with equiv.
+3) Generation of Equivalent Query Points: A query point (x_q, y_q) in general has many equivalent query points in the two dimensional space, since a column may be mapped to multiple positions (at the end of Section VI-A) with equiv.
 We now discuss the details of equiv.
 The equivalent query points are generated in two steps.
 First, we determine the set of column IDs that involve the query point: